griff761/gameboard-capstone/README.md

 # gameboard-capstone
 Repository to track all of our work for the Computer Engineering capstone at the University of Utah Spring/Fall 2024.

+# Firmware for Pi Pico W
+Firmware files are written in MicroPython and are available in the pico files (using buttons and screen) folder.
+Upload the the contents of the folder to the Pico W and run main.py to start firmware.

+# Android Software/Server
+The Android App that runs the HTTP server and Android app companion for the board are written in Flutter and can be found in the Application folder.

 # Pinout List
 ## Raspberry Pi Pico WH Pinout
 Pin 1/GP0 - I2C SDA for OLED Display